ACS Award in Polymer Chemistry

 Sponsored by ExxonMobil Chemical Co.

-Meijer, an author or coauthor of almost 400 research publications, has been honored with numerous awards and named lectureships.
-He received the Gold Medal of the Royal Dutch Chemical Society in 1993, ACS's Arthur K. Doolittle Award in 1995, the Silver Medal of the Macro Group U.K. of the Royal Society of Chemistry in 1999, and the Spinoza Award—the highest Dutch science award—in 2001.
+Other projects that have engaged his attention include the fracture behavior of polymers and the rules governing design and synthesis of nanostructured materials via reactive blending.

-In 2004, he was awarded the first distinguished chair as University Professor of Molecular Sciences at Eindhoven University of Technology.
-Since 1995, he has also been adjunct professor of macromolecular chemistry at Radboud University, Nijmegen, the Netherlands.
-He is a member of the Royal Holland Society of Sciences & Humanities and the Royal Dutch Academy of Arts & Sciences.
+Leibler has published more than 130 papers and holds more than 20 patents.
+His honors include the American Physical Society's Polymer Physics Prize (awarded in 2006) and his election as a foreign associate to the U.S. National Academy of Engineering (2004).

-The award address will be presented before the Division of Polymer Chemistry.—Michael Freemantle
+The award address will be presented before the Division of Polymer Chemistry.

 Join the conversation